 Here is my totally from-scratch version – you'll never look at green bean casserole the same way again.

-Frying your own onions gives them a crunchy texture that can’t be beat by anything from a can.
-The onions are soaked in buttermilk and then coated with crispy Panko crumbs, herbs, and flour before being fried to a golden crisp.
+Frying your own onions gives them a crunchy texture that can’t be beaten by anything from a can.
+The onions are soaked in buttermilk and then coated with crispy panko crumbs, herbs, and flour before being fried to a golden crisp.

 It's hard to go back to the canned version after this!

 Not Into Mushrooms?
 Skip them!

 You can omit the mushrooms in this casserole if you want and just use the cream sauce.
 Skip Step 6 altogether.
 In Step 7, add the butter, garlic, and thyme that you would have used in Step 6 to sauté the mushrooms to a pot, add the flour, half and half, and broth and follow the directions to create the sauce.